Leslie Conner, MPH, Chief Executive Officer

 Working in healthcare in Santa Cruz County since 2007 has given Pam the valuable opportunity to contribute to the well-being of her native community.

 Prior to joining Santa Cruz Community Health Centers Pam was a project manager at the Health Improvement Partnership of Santa Cruz County working to improve systems of care and strengthen the medical safety net for under-resourced populations.
 Her previous experience includes healthcare facility management at Planned Parenthood Mar Monte and Palo Alto Medical Foundation where she developed and managed clinic operations while leading diverse healthcare teams.
 Pam is committed to cultivating the ways healthcare delivery systems can improve over-all community health, and is a dedicated activist for women’s health, social justice, and the mission of Santa Cruz Community Health Centers.

-Storey La Montagne, Data Services Director
+Storey La Montagne, Chief Information Officer

 Prior to joining Santa Cruz Women’s Health Center in 2012, Storey was the IT Director/EHR project manager at Salud Para La Gente, where she led technology infrastructure projects and the implementation of the electronic health records system.